Brian C. Brook

 Brian’s current and recent clients include corporate executives, governmental officials, investment fund managers, teachers, accountants, and even other lawyers, as well as a variety of small and mid-size companies.

-Brian previously practiced at Sullivan & Cromwell and Greenberg Traurig in New York, where his work included civil and criminal securities cases, corporate employment disputes, internal investigations, federal regulatory investigations, and multiparty arbitration.
+Brian previously practiced at Sullivan & Cromwell and Greenberg Traurig in New York, where his work included civil and criminal securities-fraud cases, corporate employment disputes, internal investigations, federal regulatory investigations, and multiparty arbitration.

 - Won federal jury trial in New York on behalf of former Deputy Director of the Patent and Trademark Office in a contract and patent-ownership dispute against large gaming company.